Sampling Without Compromising Accuracy in Adaptive Data Analysis: Transfer Theorems

 We will also use a convenient form of accuracy bound for the exponential mechanism. \begin{lemma}[\citealp{bassily2016algorithmic}] Let $\mathcal{R}$ be a finite set, $f:\mathcal{R}\rightarrow\mathbb{R}$ a function, and $\eta>0$.
 Define a random variable $X$ on $\mathcal{R}$ by $\Pr[X=r] = e^{\eta f(r)}/C$, where $C=\sum_{r\in\mathcal{R}} e^{\eta f(r)}$.
 Then $\E[f(X)] \ge\max_{r\in\mathcal{R}} f(r) - \frac{1}{\eta}\log|\mathcal{R}|.$ \end{lemma}

-Now we can provide the proof of the transfer theorem: \begin{proof}[Proof of Theorem~\ref{thm:transfer}] Consider the results for simulating $T$ times the interaction between $\M$ and $\A$.
+Now we can provide the proof of the transfer theorem: \begin{proofof}{Theorem~\ref{thm:transfer}} Consider the results for simulating $T$ times the interaction between $\M$ and $\A$.
 Suppose for the sake of contradiction that $\M$ is not $(\alpha,\beta)$-accurate on $D$.
 Then for every $i$ in $[k]$ and $t$ in $T$, since $|\E_{\M}[\M(q_{t,i})]-q(S_t)| \le \alpha/2$, we have

 Call some $q$ and $t$ that achieves the maximum $|q(S_t)-q(D)|$ over the $T$ independent rounds of $\M$ and $\A$ interacting, as $\mathcal{W}_D$ does (Algorithm~\ref{alg:monitor_exp_mech}), by $q_w$ and $t_w$.
 Since each round $t$ is independent, the probability that $|q_w(S_{t_w})-q_w(D)| \le \alpha/2$ is then no more than $(1-\beta)^T$.
 Then using Markov's inequality immediately grants us that